AngMaher/PP4-Where-Next/README.md

 # User Experience

 I wanted to keep the design clean, clear and simple to show a contempary and uncluttered design.
-The site is mainly off white for the background and blue a colour to premote travel.
+The site is mainly white for the background and blue a colour to premote travel.

 ## Wireframes